Burnham Park Yacht Club Bylaws

 The bar and galley committee shall:

-A. Establish policies and procedures for the operation of the bar and galley.
+Recommend policies and procedures for the operation of the bar and galley to the Board or manager as appropriate.

 SECTION 13.03 DOCKS AND GROUNDS COMMITTEE